 Costs: The program fee is equal to Rollins College tuition and fees, plus room and board, for one semester.
 For 2013-2014, this is $27,210.

-- Does not include: airport transfers in the US, books (minimal), tickets to required performances for French Theatre, Taste of France course, local airport transportation for the return flight and personal expenses.
+- Does not include: airport transfers in the US, any books/materials not included in classes course pack provided by Hollins (varies on type of class), tickets to required performances for French Theatre, Taste of France course, local airport transportation for the return flight and personal expenses.

 - Credit on Student Account: In December for the spring semester and July for the fall semester, students will receive a credit on the Student Account for airfare (average commerical price) and visa.
 This credit will be applied against the balance owed on the account.
 Students with significant financial aid may end up with a positive balance on the Student Account which can then be requested as a refund.
 Rollins College does not book flights for this program so students must make arrangements to pay for the airfare themselves.